nasrintamanna/ubitron/README.md

 these, one all-zero padding row in a file using epoch timestamps implied a 1.44-billion-second span and a 343 GiB allocation.

-### 2 · Normalise accelerometer units — cell 3
+### 2 · Normalise accelerometer units: cell 3

-ExtraSensory did not use one unit convention. **26 users logged m/s², 34 logged g** — the split is exactly Android vs iPhone.
+ExtraSensory did not use one unit convention. **26 users logged m/s², 34 logged g** - the split is exactly Android vs iPhone.
 Mixing them makes every scale-sensitive feature ~9.8× larger for one group, which a model uses to identify the *user* rather than the activity.